regeneron-mpds/propermab/README.md

 dirname $(which hmmscan)
 ```

 The value of `atom_radii_file` should point to a file named `amber.siz`.
-This file is part of the
-dependencies to run NanoShaper and can be obtained from NanoShaper repository (https://gitlab.iit.it/SDecherchi/nanoshaper).
+This file is needed to run NanoShaper and can be obtained from the pdb2xyzr.zip file available at (https://electrostaticszone.eu/downloads/scripts-and-utilities.html).

 To get the value for LIB_PATH, first create a separate conda environment to install the `readline 7.0` package.
 ```bash